Mt-Lampert/tdd-svelte-vite/journal.md

 ## 2022-08-01

+## 15:30

+We got _undefined_ in the browser version where there were no actual validation errors.
+Had to fix that.

 ## 15:05

 I had to adjust the error object format to the original format of axios response objects in the _catch_ branch.